camaraproject/Commonalities/documentation/API-Testing-Guidelines.md

 - the response body complies with the OAS schema at "{oas_schema_json_path}"
 ```

-- additional constraints for optional or independent properties in the response body, e.g.:
+- additional constraints for optional or dependent properties in the response body, e.g.:

 ```
 - the response property "{json_path}" exists